What is food security and why does it matter?

 Food security is a powerful ally in the fight against poverty.
 It helps reduce a community’s vulnerability to disease and enables people to invest more time in building their livelihoods, strengthening their economy and caring for vulnerable community members.
 The relationship between food security and poverty and how they influence the other has always been under scrutiny because they can occur simultaneously in marginalised communities around the world.

 Poverty and food insecurity form part of a vicious cycle that is crippling the progress of countless communities around the world.
-When a community that is already struggling with poverty has no food security, it effects the livelihoods, health and education of its people.
+When a community that is already struggling with poverty has no food security, it affects the livelihoods, health and education of its people.
 This can influence areas such as crime, inequality, gender-based violence and child abuse.

 Better availability and access to affordable and reliable food sources helps combat and reduce the effects of food crises.
 It ensures that the impact of food shortages on people in marginalised communities are minimised and helps keep local economies afloat during times of crisis.